articles with #design strategy

 leadership

 Do you have leadership skills?
-If not, it’s going to be tough in future, because next to professional specialists (like electricians and plumbers) it is ‘leaders’ the economy is after!
-In view of the many, many wicked problems facing us, it takes true leaders to guide us into a better future. more…
+If not, it’s going to be tough in the future, because next to professional specialists (like electricians and plumbers), the economy is after ‘leaders’!
+Given the many wicked problems facing us, it takes true leaders to guide us into a better future.

 conviction

-It’s the time of the year so I was strolling the local Christmas market lately and passed by a craftsman who was weaving a basket.
-Somehow I was instantly impressed and stood still, starting to observe the activity of the basket-maker: his movements were swift and confident and he was even able to have a conversation with other observers, whilst craft-fully weaving this basket.
-All of a sudden he paused – he was about halfway finished with his piece – as if he felt something was not right: and indeed, the basketwork at the bottom had a different colour as the one at the top, also the braid seemed thinner.
-So he pulled all apart and started over.
-Upon which an old lady couldn’t resist and mention how pity this was and that she’d never noticed – and that he was almost finished anyway.
+It’s the time of year, so I was strolling the local Christmas market and passed by a craftsman weaving a basket.
+Somehow, I was instantly impressed and stood still, observing the basket-maker: his movements were swift and confident, and he even managed to hold a conversation with other observers whilst craftily weaving this basket.
+All of a sudden, he paused – he was about halfway finished with his piece – as if he felt something was not right: and indeed, the basketwork at the bottom had a different color from the one at the top, also the braid seemed thinner.
+So he pulled it all apart and started over.
+Upon which an old lady couldn’t resist and mentioned how pitiful this was, and that she’d never noticed, and that he was almost finished anyway.
 “Dear Madam, he replied, you have to this work with conviction!”
-Baskets, he added, one should only sell, if they’re tip-top.
-“If you can improve, you have to improve, even if it means to start all over.
-You cant sell inferior crap!” he finished off in a truly convincing manner and continued weaving.
-The older lady patiently waited till he was done and then bought the basket. more…
+Baskets, he added, should only be sold if they’re tip-top.
+“If you can improve, you have to improve, even if it means starting all over.
+You can’t sell inferior crap!” he finished off in a truly convincing manner and continued weaving.
+The older lady patiently waited until he was done, then bought the basket. more…

 special